Tata Power CEO says to buy stranded power assets in India

 | SINGAPORE

-SINGAPORE India's Tata Power Company Ltd (TTPW.NS) plans to expand capacity by acquiring some of the country's numerous underutilised plants instead of investing in expensive new facilities, the utility's chief executive said.
+SINGAPORE India's Tata Power Company Ltd plans to expand capacity by acquiring some of the country's numerous underutilized plants instead of investing in expensive new facilities, the utility's chief executive said.

 Tata in June bought 25 percent of Singapore-based Resurgent Power Ventures Ptd Ltd which is tasked with seeking such assets in India, Anil Sardana told Reuters.